 The monthly clinical elective in Infectious Diseases at Mass General Hospital is structured around the consultation services provided by the Infectious Disease Division.
 Each student works with an infectious disease fellow, and together they evaluate and provide continuing care for patients for whom consultative services are requested.
 Students present those cases that they have worked-up to the Attending (Staff) Physician on daily rounds.
 Learning about infectious diseases and the role of a consultant is then accomplished at the bedside and on daily rounds.
 The student will perform approximately one consultation a day.
 In addition, students are expected to attend three weekly infectious disease conferences, a case-management conference on Monday mornings, a case-based clinical or research conference on Wednesday mornings, and an HIV-focused conference on Friday mornings.
 To apply please visit the Harvard Medical School website.

 The Massachusetts General Hospital ID Division offers a comprehensive post graduate course in infectious diseases, in conjunction with Harvard Medical School.
-Participants earn up to 41.25 AMA PRA Category 1 credits (including 7.25 credits of Risk Management Study).
-Register by March 31, 2020 for discounted pricing.
-Highlights of the 2019 course are shown below.
-For more information and a PDF of the course brochure, visit the course website.
+Participants earn up to 39.75 AMA PRA Category 1 credits (including 3.00 credits of Risk Management Study).
+Register by March 31, 2021 for discounted pricing.
+Highlights of the 2021 course are shown below.
+For more information, visit the course website.

 This comprehensive CME program ensures attendees are current with state-of-the-art approaches to prevention, detection, diagnosis and treatment of infectious diseases.
 Updates, best practices and new guidelines are presented by nationally recognized ID experts and master clinicians.
 Education is practical and results driven:

-- Live New England Journal of Medicine Clinicopathologic Conference (CPC)
+- A live New England Journal of Medicine Clinicopathologic Conference (CPC)

 As revised treatment strategies, new diagnostic tests, and guidelines are presented, they are coupled with specific recommendations for incorporating these updates into your day-to-day work.